tibber/com.tibber.athom/README.md

 - Current price is [x] percent above today's average
 - Current price is [x] percent below average of the next [y] hours
 - Current price is [x] percent above average of the next [y] hours
+- Current price is one of todays lowest [x] prices
+- Current price is one of todays highest [x] prices
 - Consumption report (triggers when new data is available, normally once a week.
 Every hour if you have a Pulse device) &nbsp;
 #### Conditions